-Back then, prosper and the others may not have been saying in public, “Oh, my God, this is wrong.”The Crimes of Guantánamo
+Back then, Prosper and the others may not have been saying in public, “Oh, my God, this is wrong.”The Crimes of Guantánamo

-prosper's answer was ready to slip from his tongue; he hesitated.
+Prosper's answer was ready to slip from his tongue; he hesitated.

 mid-14c., from Old French prosperer (14c.) and directly from Latin prosperare "cause to succeed, render happy," from prosperus "favorable, fortunate, prosperous," perhaps literally "agreeable to one's wishes," from Old Latin pro spere "according to expectation," from pro "for" + ablative of spes "hope," from PIE root *spe- "to flourish, succeed, thrive, prosper" (see speed (n.)).